xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_DEMO.md

    ```base
     dotnet restore
    ```
-4. Open the project in VS Code, paste the following command, and then press Enter:
+4. To open the project in VS Code, paste the following command, and then press Enter:
    ```bash
     code .
    ```